STAR DRUG COURT PROGRAM

 The Success Through Addiction Recovery (STAR) program bridges the gap between criminal justice and therapeutic approaches to defendants with drug dependencies.
 STAR treats non-violent, repeat drug offenders to reduce the costs of continuing drug abuse and possible future crimes.

-STAR’s four dockets serve the needs of over 140 clients.
+STAR’s four dockets serve the needs of over 140 clients annually.
 Hon.
-Justice Jeff Brown presides over the STAR I docket, Hon.
+Judge Katherine Cabaniss presides over the STAR I docket, Hon.
 Judge Vanessa Velasquez serves on the STAR II docket, Hon.
-Judge Bill Burke presides over the STAR III docket and Hon.
+Judge Maria T. Jackson presides over the STAR III docket and Hon.
 Judge Denise Bradley serves on the STAR IV docket.

 STAR consists of a three-phase intensive, highly structured treatment program, followed by a 12-month aftercare program.
 During all phases, participants attend 12-step programs or an approved alternative, participate in group and individual treatment and counseling programs, submit to frequent random drug testing, and appear frequently before their judge.